ChainCashLabs/chaincash/contracts/offchain/README.md

-Offchain ChainCash variant with trusted tracker (centralized server or federated).
+Different ChainCash variants for offchain applications.

-Reserves are on-chain, notes are created and making progress offchain.
+In most cases, reserves are on-chain, notes are created and making progress offchain.